 Meet with other Pre-Optometry Students

 HBU has a student group for all students interested in a career in optometry.
-HBU POPS, the Pre-Optometry Professional Society, meets monthly where students learn about the daily work and cutting-edge technology from optometrists in the field.
+HBU POPS, the Pre-Optometry Professional Society, meets monthly.
+Students may learn about the daily work and cutting-edge technology from optometrists in the field.
 They also hear from optometry schools concerning the optometry admissions process.
 The group also visits optometry schools and participates in optometry-related community service projects.
 Please contact Dr. Jackie Peltier Horn, faculty sponsor, for more information.

 •University of Houston